Suya1671/zmk-config/readme.md

-# Suyashtnt's zmk-config
+# Suya's zmk-config

 ## based off of urob's zmk-config

 This is my personal [ZMK firmware](https://github.com/zmkfirmware/zmk/) configuration.
-It consists of a single 36-key keyboard known as the [Woagboard](https://github.com/Suyashtnt/woagboard)
+It consists of a single 36-key keyboard known as the [yeagboard](https://github.com/Suya1671/yeagboard)

 This branch is updated for the latest ZMK using Zephyr 3.5.